freeCodeCamp/freeCodeCamp/guide/english/html/attributes/div-align-attribute/index.md

 The `<div align="">` attribute is used for aligning the text in a div tag to The Left, Right, center or justify.

+___
+*As a "pure" container, the <div> element does not inherently represent anything.
+Instead, it's used to group content so it can be easily styled using the class or id attributes, marking a section of a document as being written in a different language (using the lang attribute), and so on.*
+___
 For instance:

 ```html